When my younger brother got engaged a year ago, I did the supportive, sisterly thing and started asking the important questions.

 Trust your gut!
 Does this deal get you excited to set off?
 Are you already creating a packing list and souvenir book of photos in your head?
 If by this point you feel that the price listed is a good value for the location and experience, then go for it – and have a blast!
 If not, let the deal pass by, but don’t worry.
 Another sale will come around soon, and the next TravelZoo Top 20 is due on Wednesday 🙂

 Need some help planning your vacation or deciding if a travel deal is right for you?
-Full Life, Full Passport offers customized itinerary planning for all kinds of trips and budgets.
-Click here to learn more!
+Full Life, Full Passport offers customized planning services for all kinds of vacations and budgets!